dkosmari/Papaya-HUD/README.md

 ## Building

-This plugin can be built in 3 different ways: locally, with Docker, or through Github actions.
+This plugin can be built in 3 different ways: locally, with Docker, or through Github Actions.

 ### Local build instructions